jonmikeli/azureiotdevicesimulator5-dps/docs/Help.md

 > [!NOTE]
 >
-> Microsoft Azure IoT Hub does not require the devices send JSON messages.
+> Microsoft Azure IoT Hub does not require the devices to send JSON messages.
 > If your project requires other formats (ex: very small hexadecimal messages, frequent in IoT small devices), Microsoft Azure IoT Hub has no problem in processing them.
 Also, you can still use Azure IoT Device Simulator; it will require small code changes in the Message Service but all the remaining implemented features remain valid.

 > [!WARNING]